 NOT THAT!: Hot chocolate

-We’ve been touting the benefits of chocolate, especially dark chocolate, for years.
-But if there’s one time when you want to avoid this metabolism-boosting superfood, it’s when you start to feel the tingle of a cold sore coming on.
+We've been touting the benefits of chocolate, especially dark chocolate, for years.
+But if there's one time when you want to avoid this metabolism-boosting superfood, it's when you start to feel the tingle of a cold sore coming on.
 Chocolate is rich in an amino acid called arginine, which the herpes simplex virus needs in order to replicate and run its full course.
-To feel warm and cozy without the herpes crashing your party, opt for a cappuccino.
+To feel warm and cozy without herpes crashing your party, opt for a cappuccino.
 The frothy milk is high in another protein, lysine, which occupies the same receptors as arginine does.
-More lysine means you’re providing less fuel for the virus to run on.
-For more ways to boost your metabolism, check out the 55 Best Ways to Boost Your Metabolism!
+More lysine means you're providing less fuel for the virus to run on, and that means you'll get rid of your cold sores faster.

 Carrots VS. Pickles